islamic-network/php72/README.md

 ## Publish Images
-Run ```sh build.sh``` to update quay.io/vesica/php72:latest (https://hub.docker.com/r/vesica/php72/) as well as the version specified in that file.
+Run ```sh build.sh``` to update quay.io/vesica/php72:latest and vesica/php72:latest (https://hub.docker.com/r/vesica/php72/) as well as the version specified in that file.
-Running ```build.sh``` will also create vesica/php72:dev on hub.docker.com which is basically the same image with XDebug.
+Running ```build.sh``` will also create quay.io/vesica/php72:dev and vesica/php72:dev on hub.docker.com which is basically the same image with XDebug.

 Please specify the appropriate version for the version number variable in build.sh.